charity-web/NCAAGameHighlights/README.md

 **Project Description**: This project uses RapidAPI to obtain NCAA game highlights using a Docker container and uses AWS Media Convert to convert the media file.

-**File Overview**:
+**FEATURES**

+	Fetch Highlights: Download videos from the API, upload them to S3, and optimise their quality using AWS MediaConvert (e.g., resolution adjustments).

+	Process Videos: Download videos from the API, upload them to S3, and optimise their quality using AWS MediaConvert (e.g., resolution adjustments, audio quality, etc.).

+	AWS MediaConvert: Convert video files from one format to another, supporting a wide variety of formats like MP4, MOV, MKV, and more.

+	Storage: Use Amazon S3 for storing large files, including video content.

+**FILE OVERVIEW**:

   The **"config.py"** script performs the following actions:

 	  Imports necessary environment variables and assigns them to Python variables, providing default values where appropriate.

 	  This approach allows for flexible configuration management, enabling different settings for various environments (e.g., development, staging, production) without modifying the source code.

   The **"fetch.py"** script performs the following actions:

 	  Establishes the date and league that will be used to find highlights.
 We are using NCAA in this example because it's included in the free version.

 	  This will fetch the highlights from the API and store them in an S3 bucket as a JSON file (basketball_highlight.json)

   **"process_one_video.py"** performs the following actions:

 	  Connects to the S3 bucket and retrieves the JSON file.

 	  Extracts the first video URL from within the JSON file.

 	  Downloads the video file from the internet into the memory using the requests library.

 	  Saves the video as a new file in the S3 bucket under a different folder (videos/)

 	  Logs the status of each step

   **"mediaconvert_process.py"** performs the following actions:

 	  Creates and submits a MediaConvert job

 	  Uses MediaConvert to process a video file - configures the video codec, resolution and bitrate.
 Also configures the audio settings

 	  Stores the processed video back into an S3 bucket

   **"run_all.py"** performs the following actions:

 	  Runs the scripts in a chronological order and provides buffer time for the tasks to be created.

   **".env"** file stores all over the environment variables, these are variables that we don't want to hardcode into our script.

   **"Dockerfile"** performs the following actions:

 	  Provides the step by step approach to build the image.

-**Technologies**
+**TECHNOLOGIES**

 Cloud Provider: AWS